 Let’s talk about bags.
 We all have at least one.
 Whether it’s for uni, work, gym, or for everyday use, everybody has a bag in their cupboard.
 Even though this item is an absolute necessity, we don’t often ask these questions when purchasing one: who made this bag?
 Were they paid fairly for their labour?
 What impact did its creation have on the environment?
 Well, if you shop with Duffle & Co, you won’t have to.

 Duffle & Co is a brand that is committed to bringing consumers quality-made bags and wallets, though without harming anything in the process.
-Each and every one of their timeless products is hand-crafted, and the profits contribute to a social or an environmental initiative: KiwiHarvest or Million Metres.
+Each and every one of their timeless products is ethically handcrafted by talented artisans.
 What’s more is with every purchase, five trees are planted in Indonesia in a bid to keep wildlife populations growing and also to provide subsistence to local communities.
-How bloody great is that?

 They’re also climate positive.
 What does this mean, you ask?
 Well, Duffle & Co calculated their entire carbon footprint (seriously, everything; from the journey of their fabric to typing on their laptops in New Zealand), in order to ensure an offsetting of their carbon emissions.
 Because of this they received their EKOS Certification and have offset their total carbon emissions by 120%!
 Also, as well as using standard leather, Duffle & Co creates some of their products with Pinatex: a leather alternative made from pineapple leaves.
 A vegan-friendly option for an everyday item?
 Yes please!